 I’ve had suggestions (from beloved friends that have never even tried it) to add onions, garlic, spices…I just don’t care for it that way.

 I recently dressed it up a little out of sheer curiosity.
 Well, that and since my little girl is the proud wearer of a set of braces and everything has to be soft when she gets any adjustments.
 It really breaks my heart to see her uncomfortable because she is not a complainer.
 And when she says that she is in pain it’s heartbreaking.

-This was so good everyone ate more than was planned.
-I won’t get into that.
+This was so good everyone ate more than I anticipated.

 I always prefer that she have raw vegetables but in this case, cooked is better than none at all and cauliflower is way too hard on tender teeth.